Skip to content

 Yes, that's a lot of training before you begin your career, but taking a state-approved training course will provide you with the skills and knowledge you need to succeed as a home inspector.

-Pass the National Home Inspectors Exam
+Step 3.
+Pass the National Home Inspectors Exam (NHIE)

 Time to prove you retained some knowledge over your 180 hours of education; passing the National Home Inspectors Exam (NHIE) is the next step toward becoming a licensed New Jersey home inspector.